-If you spend a bit of time in the web design industry, you’ll undoubtedly run into someone who just doesn’t understand the value in what you do.
-What’s amazing is that, even in this high-tech world in which we live, there are still those who think that anyone can do our jobs.
+If you spend a bit of time in the web design industry, you’ll undoubtedly run into someone who just doesn’t understand the value of what you do.
+What’s amazing is that, even in this high-tech world in which we live, there are still people who think that anyone can build a great website.

-Years ago it seemed very common.
-As a young designer I can remember a few co-workers (and even my boss) literally having no idea what I did.
-But in those days, web design was a fairly new concept in the mainstream and so I never took it as any sort of malevolent ignorance.
-It was just a matter of not everyone being up-to-speed with what was happening just yet.
+Years ago, it seemed very common.
+As a young designer, I can remember a few co-workers (and even my boss) having no idea what I did.
+But in those days, web design was a fairly new concept in the mainstream.
+Thus, I never took their attitudes personally.
+It was likely a matter of people who didn’t quite “get” the internet just yet.

-Before I go any further down the rabbit hole, I should acknowledge that there are plenty of people who use DIY tools to create their own sites – and that’s fine.
+Before I go any further down the rabbit hole, I should acknowledge that there are plenty of people who use DIY tools to build websites – and that’s fine.
 But it’s also not the point.
-Rather, it’s about having a basic respect for someone else’s profession.
+Rather, it’s about having basic respect for someone else’s profession.